TW-South-Korea/GJN-2025-activities/README.md

 ## ✨ Features

-* **Collapsible city and destination sections**: Each city (e.g. Bangkok, Phuket) and each destination within them is now independently collapsible
+* **Collapsible city and destination sections**: Each city (e.g. Seoul, Busan) and each destination within them is now independently collapsible
 * **Structured formatting** with:

-  * Independent destination sections for improved navigation (e.g. “Destination – MBK CENTER”)
+  * Independent destination sections for improved navigation (e.g. “Destination – Busan”)
   * Clickable attraction links and Google Maps directions
   * Clear time fields (When, Hours, Travel Time)
-  * Dual currency support (Price – ฿ / $)
+  * Dual currency support (Price – ₩ / $)

 * **Mobile-optimised** for ease of scrolling and readability
 * **Responsive layout** with compact column widths for minimal swiping